Bath Time Help: Easing the Transition to the "Big Kid" Bathtub

 There comes a point in every growing baby's life when, alas, the infant tub becomes too small.
 While some babies take to the "big kid" tub immediately, many have a hard time making the transition.

 How do you make the move easier for baby?
-Try these parent-approved strategies:
+We’ve done the research for you.

 - To familiarize baby with the new environment, place your infant tub inside the full-size tub during baths for a week or two.